A. Requirements for the B.A. or B.S. Degree

 2. Multiple distributional designations Although some courses may carry more than one distributional designation, a single course may be applied to only one distributional requirement.
 For example, if a course is designated both Hu and So it may be applied toward either the humanities and arts requirement or the social science requirement, but not both.
 Similarly, if a course is designated QR and Sc, it may be applied toward either the quantitative reasoning requirement or the science requirement, but not both.

 A course with multiple distributional designations, once applied toward one distributional requirement, may subsequently be applied toward a different distributional requirement.
-During the summer after each academic year, the University Registrar’s Office optimizes the use of each student’s completed courses toward fulfillment of the distributional requirements.
+The University Registrar’s Office regularly optimizes the use of each student’s completed courses toward fulfillment of the distributional requirements.

 3. Language distributional requirement All students are required to engage in the study of a language while enrolled in Yale College.